truenas/documentation/content/_includes/TNHardwareGuide.md

 {{< toc >}}

-From repurposed systems to highly-custom builds, the fundamental freedom of TrueNAS is the ability to run it on almost any x86 computer.
+From repurposed systems to highly custom builds, the fundamental freedom of TrueNAS is the ability to run it on almost any x86 computer.

 ## Minimum Hardware Requirements

-The recommended system requirements to install TrueNAS:
+Our recommended system requirements to install TrueNAS:

 | Processor | Memory | Boot Device | Storage |
 |-----------|--------|-------------|---------|
 | 2-Core Intel 64-Bit or AMD x86_64 processor | 8 GB Memory | 16 GB SSD boot device | Two identically-sized devices for a single storage pool |

 The TrueNAS installer recommends 8 GB of RAM.
-TrueNAS installs, runs, operates jails, hosts SMB shares, and replicates TBs of data with less. iXsystems recommends the above for better performance and fewer issues.
+TrueNAS installs, runs, and operates jails.
+It also hosts SMB shares and replicates TBs of data with less. iXsystems recommends the above for better performance and fewer issues.

-You do not need an SSD boot device, but we discourage using a spinner or a USB stick for obvious reasons.
+You do not need an SSD boot device, but we discourage using a spinner or a USB stick.
 We do not recommend installing TrueNAS on a single disk or striped pool unless you have a good reason to do so.
-You can install and run TrueNAS without any data device, but we strongly discourage it.
+You can install and run TrueNAS without any data devices, but we strongly discourage it.

 TrueNAS does not require two cores, as most halfway-modern 64-bit CPUs likely already have at least two.

-For help building a system according to your unique performance, storage, and networking requirements, read on!
+For help building a system according to your unique performance, storage, and networking requirements, keep reading.

 ## Storage Considerations

 The heart of any storage system is the symbiotic pairing of its file system and physical storage devices.
-The ZFS file system in TrueNAS provides the [best available data protection of any file system at any cost](https://www.ixsystems.com/blog/openzfs-vs-the-competition/) and makes very effective use of both spinning-disk and all-flash storage or a mix of the two.
+The ZFS file system in TrueNAS provides the [best available data protection of any file system at any cost](https://www.ixsystems.com/blog/openzfs-vs-the-competition/) and makes effective use of both spinning-disk and all-flash storage or a mix of the two.
-ZFS is prepared for the eventual failure of storage devices.
-It is highly configurable to achieve the perfect balance of redundancy and performance to meet any storage goal.
+ZFS is prepared for the eventual failure of storage devices, and is highly configurable to achieve the perfect balance of redundancy and performance to meet any storage goal.
-A properly-configured TrueNAS system can tolerate the failure of multiple storage devices and even recreate its boot media with a copy of the [configuration file]({{< relref "/content/CORE/CORETutorials/SystemConfiguration/UsingConfigurationBackups.md" >}}).
+A properly-configured TrueNAS system can tolerate multiple storage device failures and recreate its boot media with a copy of the [configuration file]({{< relref "/content/CORE/CORETutorials/SystemConfiguration/UsingConfigurationBackups.md" >}}).

 ### Storage Device Quantities

-TrueNAS is capable of managing large quantities of storage devices as part of a single storage array.
-The community-focused TrueNAS SCALE Angelfish release can manage as many as 400 drives in a single storage array; a significant level of flexibility for home users to larger business deployments.
-With more Enterprise-level tuning in the mature 13.0 release and similar tuning in the upcoming SCALE Bluefin release, TrueNAS can expand even further and manage as many as 1,250 drives in a single storage array!
+TrueNAS can manage many storage devices as part of a single storage array.
+With more Enterprise-level tuning in the mature 13.0 release and similar tuning in the upcoming SCALE Cobia release, TrueNAS can manage as many as 1,250 drives in a single storage array!

 ### Storage Media

 Choosing storage media is the first step in designing the storage system to meet immediate objectives and prepare for future capacity expansion.

-{{< tabs "Storage Device Options">}}
-{{< tab "Spinning Disks" >}}
+{{< expand "Spinning Disks" "v" >}}
 Until the next scientific breakthrough in storage media, spinning hard disks are here to stay thanks to their balance of capacity and cost.
 The arrival of double-digit terabyte consumer and enterprise drives provides more choices to TrueNAS users than ever.
-TrueNAS Mini systems ship with Western Digital NAS and NL-SAS for good reason.
-Understanding the alternatives explains this decision.
+TrueNAS Mini systems ship with Western Digital NAS and NL-SAS by default.
+Understanding the alternatives explains why.
-{{< /tab >}}
+{{< /expand >}}

-{{< tab "SATA NAS Disks" >}}
+{{< expand "SATA NAS Disks" "v" >}}
 Serial Advanced Technology Attachment (SATA) is still the de facto standard disk interface found in many desktop/laptop computers, servers, and some non-enterprise storage arrays.
-SATA disks first arrived offering double-digit gigabyte capacities and are now produced to meet many capacity, reliability, and performance goals.
+The first SATA disks offered double-digit gigabyte capacities.
+Newer SATA disks meet many size, reliability, and performance goals.
-While consumer desktop SATA disks do not have the problematic overall reliability issues they once had, they are still not designed or warrantied for continuous operation or use in RAID groups.
+While consumer desktop SATA disks do not have the overall reliability issues they once had, they are still not designed or warrantied for continuous operation or use in RAID groups.
 Enterprise SATA disks address the always-on factor, vibration tolerance, and drive error handling required in storage systems.
-However, the price gap between desktop and enterprise SATA drives is vast enough that it forces users to push their consumer drives into 24/7 service to pursue cost savings.
+However, the price gap between desktop and enterprise SATA drives is so vast that many users tpush their consumer drives into 24/7 service pursuing cost savings.

 Drive vendors, likely tired of honoring warranties for failed desktop drives used in incorrect applications, responded to this gap in the market by producing NAS drives.
 NAS drives achieved fame from the original Western Digital (WD) Red™ drives with CMR/PMR technology (now called WD Red Plus).
 Western Digital Designed the WD Red™ Plus NAS drives (non-SMR) for systems with up to 8 hard drives, the [WD Red™ Pro](https://www.westerndigital.com/products/internal-drives/wd-red-pro-sata-hdd) for systems with up to 16 drives, and the [WD UltraStar™](https://www.westerndigital.com/products/data-center-platforms) for systems beyond 16 drives.

-The iXsystems Community Forum regards WD drives as the preferred hard drives for TrueNAS builds due to their exceptional quality and reliability.
+The iXsystems Community Forum preferres WD drives for TrueNAS builds due to their exceptional quality and reliability.
 All TrueNAS Minis ship with WD Red™ Plus drives unless requested otherwise.
-{{< /tab >}}
+{{< /expand >}}

-{{< tab "Nearline SAS Disks" >}}
+{{< expand "Nearline SAS Disks" "v" >}}
-Nearline SAS (NL-SAS) disks are 7200 RPM enterprise SATA disks with the industry-standard SAS interface found in most enterprise storage systems.
+Nearline SAS (NL-SAS) disks are 7200 RPM enterprise SATA disks with the industry-standard SAS interface in most enterprise storage systems.
 SAS stands for **Serial Attached SCSI**, with the traditional SCSI disk interface in serial form.
 SAS systems, designed for data center storage applications, have accurate, verbose error handling, predictable failure behavior, reliable hot swapping, and the added feature of multipath support.
 Multipath access means that each drive has two interfaces and can connect to two storage controllers or one controller over two cables.
 This redundancy protects against cable, controller card, or complete system failure in the case of the TrueNAS high-availability architecture in which each controller is an independent server that accesses the same set of NL-SAS drives.
 NL-SAS drives are also robust enough to handle the rigors of systems with more than 16 disks.
 So, capacity-oriented TrueNAS systems ship with [Western Digital UltraStar](https://www.westerndigital.com/products/data-center-platforms) NL-SAS disks thanks to the all-around perfect balance of capacity, reliability, performance, and flexibility that NL-SAS drives offer.
-{{< /tab >}}
+{{< /expand >}}

-{{< tab "SAS Disks" >}}
+{{< expand "SAS Disks" "v" >}}
 Enterprise SAS disks, built for the maximum performance and reliability that a spinning platter can provide, are the traditional heavy-lifters of the enterprise storage industry.
 SAS disk capacities are low compared to NL-SAS or NAS drives due to the speed at which the platters spin, reaching as high as 15,000 RPMs.
 While SAS drives may sound like the ultimate answer for high-performance storage, many consumer and enterprise flash-based options have come onto the market and significantly reduced the competitiveness of SAS drives.
-For example, enterprise SAS drives discontinued from the TrueNAS product lines were almost completely replaced by flash drives (SSDs or NVMe) in 2016 due to their superior performance/cost ratio.
+For example, we almost completely replaced enterprise SAS drives discontinued from the TrueNAS product lines with flash drives (SSDs or NVMe) in 2016 due to their superior performance/cost ratio.
-{{< /tab >}}
+{{< /expand >}}

-{{< tab "SATA & SAS Flash Storage SSDs" >}}
+{{< expand "SATA & SAS Flash Storage SSDs" "v" >}}
 Flash storage technology has progressed significantly in recent years, leading to a revolution in mobile devices and the rise of flash storage in general-purpose PCs and servers.
 Unlike hard disks, flash storage is not sensitive to vibration and can be much faster with comparable reliability.
-Flash storage remains more expensive per gigabyte, but is becoming more common in TrueNAS systems as the price gap narrows.
+Flash storage remains more expensive per GB, but is becoming more common in TrueNAS systems as the price gap narrows.

-The shortest path for introducing flash storage into the mainstream market was for vendors to use standard SATA/SAS hard disk interfaces and form factors that emulate standard hard disks but without moving parts.
+The shortest path for introducing flash storage into the mainstream market was for vendors to use standard SATA/SAS hard disk interfaces and form factors that emulate standard hard disks without moving parts.
 For this reason, flash storage Solid State Disks (SSDs) have SATA interfaces and are the size of 2.5" laptop hard disks, allowing them to be drop-in replacements for traditional hard disks.
-Flash storage SSDs can replace HDDs for primary storage on a TrueNAS system, resulting in a faster, though either a smaller or more expensive storage solution.
+Flash storage SSDs can replace HDDs for primary storage on a TrueNAS system, resulting in a faster, albiet smaller or more expensive storage solution.
-If you plan to go all-flash, buy the highest-quality flash storage SSDs your budget allows with a focus on power, safety, and write endurance that matches your expected write workload.
+If you plan to go all-flash, buy the highest-quality flash storage SSDs your budget allows, focusing on power, safety, and write endurance that matches your expected write workload.
-{{< /tab >}}
+{{< /expand >}}

-{{< tab "NVMe" >}}
+{{< expand "NVMe" "v" >}}
 While SSDs pretending to be HDDs made sense for rapid adoption, the Non-Volatile Memory Express (NVMe) standard is a native flash protocol that takes full advantage of the flash storage non-linear, parallel nature.

-The main advantage of NVMe is generally its low-latency performance, and it is becoming a mainstream option for boot and other tasks.
-At first, NVMe was limited to expansion-card form factors such as PCIe and M.2.
+The main advantage of NVMe is its low-latency performance.
+NVMe is becoming a mainstream option for boot and other tasks.
+At first, NVMe only came in expansion-card form factors such as PCIe and M.2.
 The new U.2 interface offers a universal solution that includes the 2.5" drive form factor and an externally accessible (but generally not hot-swappable) NVMe interface.

-Note: NVMe devices can run quite hot and may need dedicated heat sinks.
+NVMe devices can run quite hot and may need dedicated heat sinks.

 {{< hint info >}}
 Manual S.M.A.R.T. tests on NVMe devices is currently not supported.
 {{< /hint >}}
-{{< /tab >}}
+{{< /expand >}}

-{{< tab "USB Hard Disks" >}}
+{{< expand "USB Hard Disks" "v" >}}
 Avoid using USB-connected hard disks for primary storage with TrueNAS.
 You can use USB Hard Disks for very basic backups in a pinch.
 While TrueNAS does not automate this process, you can connect a USB HDD, replicate at the command line, and then take it off-site for safekeeping.

 {{< hint warning >}}
-**Warning:** USB-connected media (including SSDs) may report their serial numbers inaccurately, making them indistinguishable from each other.
+**Warning:** USB-connected media (including SSDs) may report their serial numbers inaccurately, making them indistinguishable.
 {{< /hint >}}
-{{< /tab >}}
-{{< /tabs >}}
+{{< /expand >}}

 These storage device media arrange together to create powerful storage solutions.

 ### Storage Solutions

-{{< tabs "Storage Solutions" >}}
-{{< tab "Hybrid Storage & Flash Cache (SLOG/ZIL/L2ARC)" >}}
+{{< expand "Hybrid Storage & Flash Cache (SLOG/ZIL/L2ARC)" "v" >}}
-With hard disks providing double-digit terabyte capacities and flash-based options providing even higher performance, a best of both worlds option is available.
+With hard disks providing double-digit terabyte capacities and flash-based options providing even higher performance, a best-of-both-worlds option is available.
-With TrueNAS and OpenZFS, you can merge both flash and disk to create hybrid storage that makes the most of both storage types.
+With TrueNAS and OpenZFS, you can merge flash and disk to create hybrid storage that makes the most of both types.
-Hybrid setups use high-capacity spinning disks to store data while DRAM and flash perform hyper-fast read and write caching.
+Hybrid setups use high-capacity spinning disks to store data, while DRAM and flash perform hyper-fast read and write caching.
 The technologies work together with a flash-based separate write log (SLOG).
-Think of it as a write cache keeping the ZFS-intent log (ZIL) used to speed up writes.
+Think of it as a write cache keeping the ZFS-intent log (ZIL) that speeds up writes.
 On the read side, flash is a level two adaptive replacement (read) cache (L2ARC) to keep the hottest data sets on the faster flash media.
-Workloads with synchronous writes such as NFS and databases benefit from SLOG devices, while workloads with frequently-accessed data might benefit from an L2ARC device.
+Workloads with synchronous writes, such as NFS and databases, benefit from SLOG devices, while workloads with frequently-accessed data might benefit from an L2ARC device.
-An L2ARC device is not always the best choice because the level one ARC in RAM [always provide a faster cache](https://www.ixsystems.com/blog/visualizing-zfs-performance/), and the L2ARC table uses some RAM.
+An L2ARC device is not always the best choice because the level one ARC in RAM [always provides a faster cache](https://www.ixsystems.com/blog/visualizing-zfs-performance/), and the L2ARC table uses some RAM.

-SLOG devices do not need to be large, since they only need to service five seconds of data writes delivered by the network or a local application.
+SLOG devices do not need a large capacity since they only need to service five seconds of data writes delivered by the network or a local application.
-A high-endurance, low-latency device between 8 GB and 32 GB in size is adequate for most modern networks, and you can strip or mirror several devices for either performance or redundancy.
+A high-endurance, low-latency device between 8 GB and 32 GB is adequate for most modern networks, and you can strip or mirror several devices for either performance or redundancy.
 Pay attention to the published endurance claims for the device since a SLOG acts as the funnel point for most of the writes made to the system.

 SLOG devices also need power protection.